Estimating Software

 3. If there is one, check the Gross Price field in the Calculated Prices section.

 4. If it is already close to your price, you're done!
-If not, adjust the component quantities or prices so it matches your price.
+If not, adjust the component quantities or prices so it matches your rule of thumb price.

 If you can't find an Assembly that is similar, follow these steps: